-While Filipinos nowadays are fairly knowledgeable of the Spanish, American, and Japanese eras in the Philippines, the same cannot be said when it comes to the country’s pre-colonial era.
-Which is a shame actually, because even before the coming of the three foreign races, our ancestors were pretty much living in a veritable paradise.
+While Filipinos nowadays are pretty knowledgeable about the Spanish, American, and Japanese eras, the same cannot be said regarding the precolonial period in the Philippines.
+This is a shame because even before the three foreign races came, our ancestors lived in a veritable paradise.

-Let’s look at some of the compelling reasons why we think life was really better during the pre-Spanish Philippines.
+Let’s look at some of the most interesting facts about the precolonial period in the Philippines and compelling reasons why we think life was better during this period in our nation’s history.

 During pre-colonial times, women shared equal footing with men in society.
 They were allowed to divorce, own and inherit property, and even lead their respective barangays or territories.

-In matters of family, the women were for all intents and purposes the working heads, possessing the power of the purse and the sole right to name their children.
+In matters of family, the women were the working heads, possessing the power of the purse and the sole right to name their children.
 They could dictate the terms of their marriage and even retain their maiden names if they chose to do so.

-During this time, people also traced their heritage to both their father and mother.
-In fact, it could be said that pre-colonial Philippines was largely matriarchal, with the opinions of women holding great weight in matters of politics and religion (they also headed the rituals as the babaylans).
+During this time, people traced their heritage to their fathers and mothers.
+It could be said that the precolonial period in the Philippines was largely matriarchal, with the opinions of women holding a significant weight in matters of politics and religion (they also headed the rituals as the babaylans).

 As a show of respect, men were even required to walk behind their wives.
 This largely progressive society that elevated women to such a high pedestal took a serious blow when the Spanish came.
 Eager to impose their patriarchal system, the Spanish relegated women to the homes, demonized the babaylans as satanic, and ingrained into our forefathers’ heads that women should be like Maria Clara—demure, self-effacing, and powerless.

 Surprisingly, with the amount of sexual freedom, no prostitution existed during the pre-colonial days.
-In fact, some literature suggests that the American period—which heavily emphasized capitalism and profiteering—introduced prostitution into the country on a massive scale.
+Some literature suggests that the American period—which heavily emphasized capitalism and profiteering—introduced prostitution into the country on a massive scale.

-The relationship of the ruler to his subjects was very simple back then: In return for his protection, the people pay tribute and serve him both in times of war and peace.
+The relationship between the ruler and his subjects was straightforward back then: In return for his protection, the people paid tribute and served him in times of war and peace.

-Going by the evidence, we could say that our ancestors already practiced an early version of the Social Contract, a theory by prominent thinkers such as Thomas Hobbes, John Locke, and Jean-Jacques Rousseau which espoused the view that rulers owe their right to rule on the basis of the people’s consent.
+Going by the evidence, we could say that our ancestors already practiced an early version of the Social Contract, a theory by prominent thinkers such as Thomas Hobbes, John Locke, and Jean-Jacques Rousseau, which espoused the view that rulers owe their right to rule based on the people’s consent.

-Conversely, if the ruler became corrupt or incompetent, then the people had a right to remove him.
-And that’s exactly the kind of government our ancestors had.
+Conversely, if the ruler became corrupt or incompetent, the people had a right to remove him.
+And that’s precisely the kind of government our ancestors had.
 Although the datus technically came from the upper classes, he could be removed from his position by the lower classes if they found him wanting of his duties.
-Also, anyone (including women) could become the datu based on their merits such as bravery, wisdom, and leadership ability.
+Also, anyone (including women) could become the datu based on their merits, such as bravery, wisdom, and leadership ability.

 In terms of food, our forefathers did not suffer from any lack thereof.
 Blessed with such a resource-rich country, they had enough for themselves and their families.

-Forests, rivers, and seas yielded plentiful supplies of meat, fish, and other foodstuffs.
-Later on, their diet became more varied especially when they learned to till the land using farming techniques that were quite advanced for their time.
-The Banaue Rice Terraces is one such proof of our ancestors’ ingenuity.
+Forests, rivers, and seas yielded plentiful meat, fish, and other foodstuffs.
+Later on, their diet became more varied, especially when they learned to till the land using farming techniques that were quite advanced for their time.
+The Banaue Rice Terraces are one such proof of our ancestors’ ingenuity.

 We’ve all been taught that before the Spanish galleon trade, the pre-colonial Filipinos had already established trading and diplomatic relations with countries as far away as the Middle East.

-In lieu of cash, our ancestors exchanged precious minerals, manufactured goods, etc. with Arabs, Indians, Chinese, and several other nationalities.
-During this time period, many foreigners permanently settled here after marvelling at the beauty of the country and its people.
+Instead of cash, our ancestors exchanged precious minerals, manufactured goods, etc., with Arabs, Indians, Chinese, and other nationalities.
+Many foreigners permanently settled here during this period after marveling at the country’s beauty and people.

-Out of the foreigners, it was the Chinese who were amazed at the pre-colonial Filipinos the most, especially when it came to their extraordinary honesty.
+Out of the foreigners, the Chinese were most amazed at the pre-colonial Filipinos, especially regarding their extraordinary honesty.
 Chinese traders often wrote about the Filipinos’ sincerity and said they were one of their most trusted clientele since they did not steal their goods and always paid their debts.

-In fact, some Chinese—out of confidence—were known to simply leave their items on the beaches to be picked up by the Filipinos and traded inland.
+Out of confidence, some Chinese were known to leave their items on the beaches to be picked up by the Filipinos and traded inland.
 When they returned, the Filipinos would give them back their bartered items without anything missing.

-5. Our Forefathers Already Possessed A Working Judicial And Legislative System.
+8. Our Forefathers in the Pre-Colonial Philippines Already Possessed a Working Judicial and Legislative System

-Although not as advanced (or as complicated) as our own today, the fact that our ancestors already possessed a working judicial and legislative system just goes to show that they were well-versed in the concept of justice.
+Although not as advanced (or as complicated) as our own today, the fact that our ancestors already possessed a working judicial and legislative system shows that they were well-versed in the concept of justice.

-Life in pre-colonial Philippines was governed by a set of statutes, both unwritten and written, and contained provisions with regards to civil and criminal laws.
+Life in the pre-colonial Philippines was governed by a set of statutes, both unwritten and written, and contained provisions concerning civil and criminal laws.
 Usually, it was the datu and the village elders who promulgated such laws, which were then announced and explained to the people by a town crier called the umalohokan.

 Related Article: 9 Philippine Government Agencies That Need To Reform Right Now

-4. They Had The Know-how To Make Advanced Weapons.
+9. They Had the Know-How To Make Advanced Weapons

-Our ancestors—far from being the archetypal spear-carrying, bahag-wearing tribesmen we picture them to be— were very proficient in the art of war.
+Our ancestors—far from being the archetypal spear-carrying, bahag-wearing tribesmen we picture them as— were proficient in war.
 Aside from wielding swords and spears, they also knew how to make and fire guns and cannons.
-Rajah Sulayman, in particular, was said to have owned a huge 17-feet-long iron cannon.
+Rajah Sulayman, in particular, was said to have owned a huge 17-foot-long iron cannon.

-Aside from the offensive weapons, our ancestors also knew how to construct huge fortresses and body armour.
-The Moros living in the south for instance, often wore armour that covered them head-to-toe.
+Aside from the offensive weapons, our ancestors also knew how to construct massive fortresses and body armor.
+For instance, the Moros living in the south often wore armor that covered them head-to-toe.
 And yes, they also carried guns with them.

-With all these weapons at their disposal and the fact that they were good hand-to-hand combatants, you’d think that the Spanish would have had a harder time colonizing the country.
+With all these weapons at their disposal and the fact that they were good hand-to-hand combatants, you’d think that the Spanish would have had a more challenging time colonizing the country.
 Sadly, the Spanish cleverly exploited the regionalist tendencies of the pre-colonial Filipinos.
-This divide-and-conquer strategy would be the major reason why the Spanish successfully controlled the country for more than 300 years.
+This divide-and-conquer strategy would be the primary reason why the Spanish successfully controlled the country for more than 300 years.

-Aside from being farmers, hunters, weapon-makers, and seafarers, the pre-colonial Filipinos also dabbled—and excelled—in several other professions as well.
+Aside from being farmers, hunters, weapon-makers, and seafarers, the pre-colonial Filipinos also dabbled—and excelled—in several other professions.

 To name a few, many became involved in such professions as mining, textiles, and smithing.
 Owing to the excellent craftsmanship of the Filipinos, locally-produced items such as pots, jewelry, and clothing were highly-sought in other countries.
-In fact, it is reported that products of Filipino origin might have even reached as far away as ancient Egypt.
+It is reported that products of Filipino origin might have even reached as far away as ancient Egypt.
 Clearly, our ancestors were very skilled artisans.